 For centuries, people have reached out to medical professionals for help.
 The problems may have evolved — but they have, for the most part, been the same.
 Now, things are becoming much different.

 Vaping, the newest and most cringeworthy term of the year, isn’t just a not cool thing to do anymore — it’s becoming extremely dangerous.

 “It’ll relax you,” is a common phrase used to describe vaping CBD, which is a compound extracted from the cannabis plant that researchers have said can treat a range of ailments without getting users high.
 Though more studies need to be done to show the validity of CBD vaping, it’s already a dangerous act because it’s not easy to identify whether or not someone is vaping actual CBD oil or something much, much worse.

-Vaping companies are advertising all over the place and have a strong marketing campaign and digital presence that is attractive to the average Internet user.
+Vaping companies are advertising all over the place.
+Not only do they have traditional outdoor ads, which over 37% of poll respondents say they look at each or most of the time they pass one, but vaping companies are also dominating the digital marketing scene.
+With strong campaigns and digital presence targeting a wide range of audiences, the average Internet user finds vaping attractive.
 In fact, more than 50% of consumers report that they will make additional purchases from a brand that uses premium retail packaging.